Visyond/website-hugo/site/content/solutions/data-tracking-software.md

       - text: >-
           Simplify data gathering by sharing data-entry worksheets with collaborators without exposing the rest of the spreadsheet.
     descr: >-
-      Make collaboration easier and safer.
-Protect spreadsheets and dashboards from unwanted changes and unauthorized access by assigning roles to collaborators, and sharing only specific worksheets and dashboards with them.
+      Protect spreadsheets and dashboards from unwanted changes and unauthorized access by assigning roles to collaborators and sharing only specific worksheets and dashboards with them.
     infoVideo: >-
       /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.mp4
     infoVideoPoster: >-
       /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.jpg
-    title: Protect Your Data
+    title: Manage Access to Data
     isVisible: true
   - benefitsList:
       - text: >-